Free Assessment

 May not be right for you

 If your symptoms are occasional and well managed with an antihistamine or nasal spray, immunotherapy may be more treatment than you need.
-Similarly, if your food allergies are mild and avoidance works for your lifestyle, drops may not be necessary.
 If you have uncontrolled asthma, your doctor will likely prescribe medication to stabilize it before starting allergy drops.
-Certain conditions — such as mast cell disease or eosinophilic esophagitis (EoE) — or the use of beta-blockers may increase risk, and your allergist may recommend against immunotherapy in those cases.
+Certain conditions — such as mast cell disease or EoE — or the use of beta-blockers may increase risk.

 Allergy drops vs. allergy shots